Individual Savings Accounts (ISAs)

 Almost always referred to by its acronym, an ‘ISA’ is a retail saving or investment scheme allowing UK residents to save or invest their money without incurring a tax liability.
 In its basic ‘cash’ form, an ISA could be considered to be one step above a bank’s savings account – although interest rates are similar, you don’t pay tax on the interest you earn.
 ‘Stocks and shares’ and ‘innovative finance’ ISAs move into investment territory which means, of course, that the value of your investment could go up or down – but you won’t have to pay interest on any profits or dividends.

-So, if you’ve spare cash, putting it into an ISA is better than leaving it in a deposit or savings account (or, with interest rates currently, in April 2022, still being only slightly better than rock bottom, stuffing it under the mattress) and much simpler and more flexible than investing it via a broker.
+So, if you’ve spare cash, putting it into an ISA is better than leaving it in a deposit or savings account, and much simpler and more flexible than investing it via a broker.

 ISAs were introduced in 1999 and replaced Personal Equity Plans (‘PEPs’) and Tax-Exempt Special Savings Accounts (‘TESSAs’) in an effort to simplify personal saving schemes and encourage people to save.